Andyauk/qbr-multicharacter/README.md

 Thanks to KyroWasHere - for the added trigger call to qbr-spawn to get first time/mute "survivalist tip" sound. local isChossing = true/false

-and thanks to MoneSuper style/snippets from there qbr-multicharacter view.
+Thanks to MoneSuper style/snippets from there qbr-multicharacter view.

+And thanks to Geordie for his style changes.

 <a href="https://ibb.co/HrXVm51"><img src="https://i.ibb.co/LCv84Vb/1.jpg" alt="1" border="0"></a>